The Borderline Walk on Sunday May 29, 2016 - a record breaker!

 - Capacity building projects such as DBT training

 Our Walk Sponsors

 Messages of awareness

-The following messages of awareness were shown during the walk by our tireless volunteer "sandwich people" which carried them, one on their back and one on their front:
+The following messages of awareness were displayed during the walk by our tireless "sandwich board" volunteers:

 - We are all doing the best we can and we can all do better...

 - Let's remove stigma from mental illness and Borderline Personality Disorder...